 In a tech pack and design session (held via Zoom shared screen or in our studio) our designer takes your concept, no matter how big or small, and puts together a full tech pack for you.

 Getting your tech packs right is one of the most crucial steps in starting a fashion brand.

-Chloe will discuss all details of your design, create line drawings and discuss fabrics / trims.
+Jocelyn will discuss all details of your design, create line drawings and discuss fabrics / trims.
 Together, you will choose a suitable base shape from either our pre-developed garment range, or if you already have a fit reference, we can copy the pattern from this too.

-Chloe can create simple graphics for you (emphasis on simple), but if you have your own graphics already, then you should send those over prior to the session and it should be in Adobe Illustrator format.
+Jocelyn can create simple graphics for you (emphasis on simple), but if you have your own graphics already, then you should send those over prior to the session and it should be in Adobe Illustrator format.

 At the end of the session you'll come away with full tech packs with all information needed for any manufacturer.
 These are yours to keep.
 If you've already looked at our tech pack and design session you'll have noticed they are super cheap, this is because we charge for time and not per tech pack/design!

 2. (B) The second step happens behind the scenes- we get sampling and bulk production costing for you.
 Depending on the complexity of your items, you normally receive pricing in around a week.

 Once you've paid your sampling invoice, we then proceed to send patterns to our Chinese manufacturer together with all details in a digital format.

 They crack on with making your samples.
 You'll normally get these back in about 6-8 weeks.
 We first have the samples sent to our office in Birmingham, UK, where we check that everything has been followed correctly, make some comments and send them to you via courier service.